Hardy across many zones, these plants make terrific additions to your garden plans.

-Like an unexpected gift, some varieties of camellia will surprise you with a showy display of rose-like blossoms in the middle of January.
+Like an unexpected gift, some varieties of camellia will surprise you with a showy display of rose-like blossoms in the middle of winter.
 Check with your local greenhouse to select types that are winter-blooming.
 Evergreen camellias have thick green leaves, will easily grow 10 feet tall, and can live 50-100 years.

 9 Winter Plants That Dazzle (Even When It Snows)Christmas rose (Helleborus niger)

 Looking for that special decoration to impress holiday visitors?
 Try planting Christmas rose in shady spots along your walkways.
 This winter-loving plant blossoms from late December through early spring on stout stems that rise above modest snowfalls.
 Plant this perennial in springtime.

 9 Winter Plants That Dazzle (Even When It Snows)Sweet box (Sarcococca hookeriana)

 Wishing for some hints of summer in the dead of winter?
 The thick, evergreen leaves of sweet box cheers up your yard in all seasons.
 As a bonus, the shrub puts out fragrant, tiny white blossoms in late winter.
 Plant sweet box near your entry door for aromatic comings and goings.

 9 Winter Plants That Dazzle (Even When It Snows)Mock rush (Pennisetum glaucum)

 Tough, upright ornamental grasses, such as this mock rush (a member of the fountain grass family) poke through winter’s snows and give your garden lots of visual interest.
 Those tall flower spikes are full of seeds that attract cardinals, juncos, and other over-winter birds.
 Plant this annual in early spring, and use the seeds to start next year’s crop.

 Image: Creative Commons

 9 Winter Plants That Dazzle (Even When It Snows)N/A